Amicus/end-dash/docs/collection.md

 No problem!
 In your HTML just add ' yourKeyPolymorphic- ' to the top level DOM element of the collection.
-Where ' yourKey ' is the attribute which determines the template to render.
+Where ' yourKey ' is the attribute that determines which template to render.

 ```html